andreea7b/jaco_learning/README.md

 ```
 roslaunch beta_adaptive_pHRI path_follower.launch
 ```
-The launch file first reads the corresponding yaml (`config/path_follower.yaml`) containing all important parameters, then runs `path_follower.py`.
+The launch file first reads the corresponding yaml `config/path_follower.yaml` containing all important parameters, then runs `path_follower.py`.
 Given a start, a goal, and other task specifications, a planner plans an optimal path, then the controller executes it.
-For a selection of planners and controllers, see `src/planners` (trajopt supported currently) and `src/controllers` (pid supported currently).
+For a selection of planners and controllers, see `src/planners` (TrajOpt supported currently) and `src/controllers` (PID supported currently).
 The yaml file should contain parameter information to instantiate these two components.

 Some important parameters for specifying the task in the yaml include:
 * `start`: Jaco start configuration
 * `goal`: Jaco goal configuration